Pucilowski/commandeer/README.md

 commandeer
 ==========

-Easily define and parse text commands of format commonly used by IRC bots.
+Easily and safely define and query text commands of a format commonly used by IRC bots.

 Getting started
 ---------------